Appeals

 Law office in Austin, TX

-Appealing convictions
+Appealing Convictions

 The only permissible arguments during the appeal are those based on the trial court record.
 Evidence that is discovered after the trial, or that was known but not used as evidence during the trial, cannot be used for the appeal.